spatialnetworkslab/homelocator/README.md

 according to your research requirements.
 The package also has a number of built-in ‘recipes’ that have been translated from approaches in the existing literature.
-A walkthrough demo video can be found in `homelocator-package/demo.mov`.
-And a static website of `homelocator` package can be found in `homelocator-package/static-website`.
+A walkthrough demo video can be found in `homelocator-source-code/homelocator-package/demo.mov`.
+And a static website of `homelocator` package can be found in `homelocator-source-code/homelocator-package/static-website`.

 ## Download source-code

-Download `homelocator` source-code from [*Figshare*](https://figshare.com/s/ce7b8bcfd2e6b44a5568)
+Download the `homelocator` source-code from [*Figshare*](https://figshare.com/s/ce7b8bcfd2e6b44a5568)

 ## Installation

-Install the released version of `homelocator` as follows, where the **homelocator\_0.1.0.tar.gz** is stored under `homelocator-source-code/homelocator-package/`.
+Install the `homelocator` package as follows, where the **homelocator\_0.1.0.tar.gz** is stored under `homelocator-source-code/homelocator-package/`.